Pineville, West Virginia: History

 Pineville was settled by William Short in 1853.

 In 1863, Hiram Clay first settled near the site of present Pineville.
 The community was once called Castlerock, and the post office there was once named Rock Castle.
 The town was renamed Pineville for the local pine forest and incorporated as a town under that name in 1907.
 It was named because it was built on the site of a black or pitch pine forest.

 Pineville became the county seat in 1907, replacing Oceana after a series of disputed elections.
 Castle Rock, the towering sandstone formation for which Rockcastle Creek is named, is located at Pineville and is the major local landmark.
 The Wyoming County Courthouse (1916) is on the National Register of Historic Places.

-On April 29th, 1960 then Senator John F. Kennedy stopped into Pineville, drawing a crowd of 800.
+On April 29, 1960, then Senator John F. Kennedy stopped into Pineville, drawing a crowd of 800.
 Kennedy spoke briefly over the local radio station WWYO during his time in the town.
 He then marched with the Pineville High School (West Virginia) band from the radio station to the Wyoming County Courthouse where he spoke to the crowd.

+The Pinnacle Drive Inn has operated in Pineville since the late 1950s, and was operated by Carolyn Clay, a well-known native of the town.
+It closed for a brief period in early 2017, but reopened later that year under new ownership in honor of Clay, and her legacy of service to her community.